El Respiro / Respire: A Geochoreography by Carolina Caycedo

 Barbara Santos is a visual artist and independent researcher.
 Her work focuses on making transformation processes visible using the conjunction between art and technology under the guidance of ancestral knowledge in the Amazon.
 She has significant experience in the jungles since 2005 in the Vaupés and Putumayo regions (Colombian Amazon) and is the author of the book La curación como tecnología (Healing as Technology).
 Her long-term collective projects are interwoven with the intention of questioning traditional structures and contemporary art formats through the strengthening of aesthetic ruptures that can come from the encounters of complex cultures.

 Presented by USC Visions and Voices.
 Organized by Allison Agsten (Communication and Journalism), Jessica Dutton (USC Wrigley Institute), and Marcela Riddick (USC Wrigley Institute).
-Co-sponsored by La CASA.
+Co-sponsored by the Wrigley Institute for Environment and Sustainability and La CASA.

 Art courtesy of Carolina Caycedo.